 Bruges, an hour away from the capital city of Brussels by train, is one of the major cities in Belgium that has recently gained popularity as a tourist destination because it offers rich Belgian history and culture.
 Bruges has managed to preserve its buildings and other structures for centuries which contributes to the city’s quaint, old-town charm.

-Guest post by Lolo from “Lifestyle of Lolo”
+Guest post by Lola from “La Vida Lola”

 What’s the best time to visit Bruges?